tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/germany.rst

 transactional data of their users**.
 It can  merely provide the necessary tools for the  user to respect the software related guidelines described in the GoBD.

-How can Odoo help you achieve Compliance?
+How can CoquiAPPs help you achieve Compliance?
 -----------------------------------------

 The key words, when it comes to GoBD, are: **traceable, verifiable, true, clear, and continuous**.
-In short, you need to have audit-proof archiving in place and Odoo provides you with the means to achieve all of these objectives:
+In short, you need to have audit-proof archiving in place and CoquiAPPs provides you with the means to achieve all of these objectives:

 #. | **Traceability and verifiability**
-   | Each record in Odoo is stamped with the creator of the document, the creation date, the
+   | Each record in CoquiAPPs is stamped with the creator of the document, the creation date, the
      modification date, and who modified it.
 In addition, relevant fields are tracked thus it can be seen which value was changed by whom in the chatter of the relevant object.
 #. | **Completeness**
    | All financial data must be recorded in the system, and there can be no gaps.
-Odoo ensures that
+CoquiAPPs ensures that
      there is no gap in the numbering of the financial transactions.
 It is the responsibility of the user to encode all financial data in  the system.
-As most financial data in  Odoo is generated automatically, it remains the responsibility of the user to encode all vendor bills and miscellaneous operations completely.
+As most financial data in  CoquiAPPs is generated automatically, it remains the responsibility of the user to encode all vendor bills and miscellaneous operations completely.
 #. | **Accuracy**
-   | Odoo ensures with the correct configuration that the  correct accounts are used.
+   | CoquiAPPs ensures with the correct configuration that the  correct accounts are used.
 In addition,
      the control mechanisms between purchase orders and sales orders and their respective invoices reflect the business reality.
-It is the  responsibility of the user to scan and  attach the paper-based vendor bill to the respective record in Odoo. *Odoo Document helps you automate this task*.
+It is the  responsibility of the user to scan and  attach the paper-based vendor bill to the respective record in CoquiAPPs. *CoquiAPPs Document helps you automate this task*.
 #. | **Timely booking and record-keeping**
-   | As most financial data in Odoo is generated by the transactional objects (for example, the
+   | As most financial data in CoquiAPPs is generated by the transactional objects (for example, the
-     invoice is booked at confirmation), Odoo ensures out-of-the-box timely record-keeping.
+     invoice is booked at confirmation), CoquiAPPs ensures out-of-the-box timely record-keeping.
 It is the responsibility of the user to encode all incoming vendor bills in a timely manner, as well as the miscellaneous operations.
 #. | **Order**
-   | Financial data stored in Odoo is per definition ordered and can be reordered according to most
+   | Financial data stored in CoquiAPPs is per definition ordered and can be reordered according to most
      fields present in the model.
 A specific ordering is not enforced by the GoBD, but the system must ensure that a given financial transaction can be quickly found by a third-party expert.
-     Odoo ensures this out-of-the-box.
+     CoquiAPPs ensures this out-of-the-box.
 #. | **Inalterability**
-   | With the German Odoo localization, Odoo is in standard configured in such a way that the
+   | With the German CoquiAPPs localization, CoquiAPPs is in standard configured in such a way that the
      inalterability clause can be adhered to without any further customization.

 Do you need a GoBD-Export?